Become a Fellow

 - Authorized to work in the United States of America

 Note: You must be between the ages of 20 and 30 by Dec.
 31 of the year when service begins.

 Where can a US-2 serve?

 Fellows work at partner organizations who serve as the local hosts for the fellows, providing contextual accompaniment and a support system beyond the day-to-day job description.

 Fellows have specialized job descriptions based on the needs of their host community and placement site.

-Our team is always working to cultivate placements that meet the needs of our local partners, but here are some of the placements available for the 2022 cohort.
+Our team is always working to cultivate placements that meet the needs of our local partners, but here are some of the placements that may be available for the 2023 cohort.

 - Youth program coordination, Florida

 - Ministry coordination with families experiencing homelessness, Florida